 Branching Minds and IDEA Part B Funding

-Branching Minds provides a comprehensive platform for schools and districts to implement a Response to Intervention plan, enabling schools to collect and track data on interventions, assessments, and meetings
+Branching Minds provides a comprehensive platform for schools and districts to implement a Response to Intervention (RTI) plan, enabling schools to collect and track data on interventions, assessments, and meetings.

 School Improvement Grants